txpipe-shop/partnerchain-reference-implementation/docs/dev_logs/partner_chain_integration.md

 #### Create-chain-spec

 This command is different from the original Partner Chain’s one, as we’ve modified it to build the chain specification that we need for Griffin.
-The functionality is similar in that it reads the pc-chain-config file to obtain the chain information and builds the chain specification, which in our case is the set of genesis UTxOs.
+The functionality is similar in that it reads the `pc-chain-config.json` file to obtain the chain information and builds the chain specification, which in our case is the set of genesis UTxOs.
 Before running this step we need to have the registered candidates’ keys as well, and they need to be added to the permissioned candidate field on the configuration file.

 ```bash
 ./griffin-partner-chains-node wizards create-chain-spec